 I don’t know that I was ever “taught” to make Old Fashioned Swiss Steak; I just picked it up.
 My job, from the time I was old enough to reach the counter standing on a kitchen chair, was to pound the flour into the round steak with the edge of a plate – that’s how the hallmark texture is achieved.
 You’ll want to pound the steak – a lot.
 And when you think you’re done pounding, pound a little more.

 Cube (Minute) Steaks were never used at our house for this dish.
 I still don’t use the cube steaks.
 They are uneven in texture and just don’t cook up quite right in this recipe.
-Pick up a round steak (they’re usually huge) or a round roast and slice it into steaks, then pound as directed.
+Pick up a round steak (they’re usually huge and not very thick) and cut it into servings sized pieces or pick up a round roast and slice it into steaks, then pieces and pound as directed.
 The technique is shown in more detail on my post for German Beef Rouladen with Mushroom Gravy.

 Saving Money on Old Fashioned Swiss Steak:

-When shopping for the round steak, you’ll probably find that the roast is going to be a much better bargain and will go on sale more often.
-It really isn’t difficult at all to slice into pieces.
-This is basic stuff, but something I had to explain to my son at one time: If you have the money, its better to buy a larger cut that’s less per pound, rather than just looking at the total price, especially if you use the extra for another meal.
+When shopping for the round steak, you’ll probably find that a round roast is going to be a much better bargain and will go on sale more often than a round steak.
+It really isn’t difficult at all to slice the roast into “steaks” and then proceed from there.
+This is basic stuff, but something I had to explain to my son at one time: If you have the money, its better to buy a larger cut that’s less per pound, rather than just looking at the total price of the item, especially if you can use the extra for another meal.
 Shopping at a low is not always intuitive.